 A faculty member who is awarded a full-year leave may not subsequently convert the leave to a one-semester term.
 A faculty member who is awarded a one-semester leave may, however, request conversion to a full-year leave, seeking the approval of the Department, Dean, and the Provost prior to the start of the leave.

-(derived from UW System Policy ACPS 3.3)
+(derived from UW System Administrative Policy 160 (formerly ACPS 3.3))

 The following conditions govern the faculty sabbatical program at UWM.

 - Salary funds generated by academic-year sabbatical leaves, leaves without pay, by personnel turnover, or by personnel reassignment from GPR support may be used to employ, where necessary, temporary replacement instructional staff to maintain the level and quality of instructional services to students.
-The salary funds generated by academic-year sabbatical leaves will be placed in a campus account from which they will be drawn to provide support for temporary replacement instructional staff.
-We expect to provide $6,000.00 per faculty member on leave per semester to support replacement instructional costs, subject to availability of salary funds in the sabbatical account.
-These are the only funds available at the campus level for the replacement of faculty on sabbatical leave.

 - For a faculty member on sabbatical leave, the UW System will report earnings, creditable service, and contributions to the Wisconsin Retirement System (WRS) at the full-time rate based on the rate of pay in effect immediately prior to the beginning of the sabbatical.
 In addition, leave benefits will continue to accrue at the rate in effect immediately prior to the sabbatical.
 Faculty members are encouraged to contact the Benefits Office with questions prior to submitting the proposal.

-- A faculty member may receive and is encouraged to seek supplementary grants or other awards while on sabbatical leave, but such compensation, when combined with the amount of compensation received from UWM, shall not exceed the full compensation normally received from UWM for that period.
+- A faculty member may receive, and is encouraged to seek, supplementary grants or other awards while on sabbatical leave, but such compensation, when combined with the amount of compensation received from UWM, shall not exceed the full compensation normally received from UWM for that period.
 A faculty member must specify all grants or other awards applied for or to be received during the leave in his/her application for the sabbatical program.
 Such additional grants or awards may be received by a faculty member only if the conditions for accepting the additional resources do not interfere with the stated purposes of a faculty member’s sabbatical program.

 NOTE: Although faculty on academic year sabbatical leave are compensated by UWM at 65% of the salary, as stated in #2 above, the contributions to WRS are deducted at the 100% rate.
 Thus, your take-home salary will be a bit less than 65%.
 In seeking supplementary grants to augment the salary, faculty may also wish to include an appropriate amount in the grant proposal to cover the 35% of the WRS contributions.
 For additional information on WRS contributions during sabbatical leave, please contact the Benefits Office in UWM Human Resources Department.